IntroToMachineLearnin/MachineLearningProject/README.md

 - Instead of trying to compare the different datasets of the group members.
 - We instead went for an abstraction of information from the dataset on Kaggle. https://www.kaggle.com/geomack/spotifyclassification
 - After learning more information on how we could approach this dataset.
-We settled on Decision Tree Machine Learning,
+- We settled on Decision Tree Machine Learning as that peaked our interest collectively.

+# Note: We did our project on Google Colab
+- It was the easiest way to ensure that everyone was able to pitch in on their part for the project.
+- Google Colab provided a easy and safe enviornment, where we didn't have to do too much troubleshooting as most of the enviornment and extensions were already installed and ready to use.
+- To avoid conflicts of different Operating Systems.
+Macs vs Windows 10